 Implementation GAP / Implementation impediments Initiatives undertaken/new proposals +/- almost but not fully i The Institute (IMIC) is set within the general Code of Ethics for Researchers in the Czech Academy of Sciences.
 The CAS also has an Ethics' Committee, which is available to all incorporated institutes.
 The IMIC does not yet have its own Code of Ethics, which we perceive as a shortcoming.
-1. Elaboration of the Code of Ethics for IMIC employees.
-2. Along with this, establish an Ethics' Committee.
+1. Development of a Code of Ethics for IMIC employees or adoption of the Code currently being developed by CAS.
+Cf. Action 1 in the Action Plan.
+2. Along with this, establish an Ethics' Committee or Ombudsman institution.
 3. Increasing the awareness of ethics in science through training and professional seminars (face-to-face and online).